 The above technique, while mathematically sound, can not provide a real-time output or an analog output proportional to the measured noise.
 Lock-ins (such as the SR510, SR530, SR810, SR830 and SR850) do provide these features, however.
-The quantity X{noise} is computed from the measured values of X using the following algorithm.
+The quantity $X{\rm noise}$ is computed from the measured values of X using the following algorithm.
 The moving average of X is computed.
 This is the mean value of X over some past history.
 The present mean value of X is subtracted from the present value of X to find the deviation of X from the mean.
 Finally, the moving average of the absolute value of the deviations is calculated.
+This calculation is called the mean average deviation, or MAD.
 This is not the same as an rms calculation.
 However, if the noise is Gaussian in nature, the rms noise and the MAD noise are related by a constant factor.